cpg

 The synchronization algorithm fits a line on the timings of the transcription/subtitle words, based on time and word similarity.

-Obvious drawbacks compared to other methods is speed and not being language-agnostic.
+Obvious drawbacks compared to other methods are speed and not being language-agnostic.

 Other methods